pjebs/optimus-go/README.md

 func (this Optimus) Decode(n uint64) uint64
 ```

 Decode is used to decode n back to the original.
-It will only decode correctly if the Optimus struct is consistent with what what used to encode n.
+It will only decode correctly if the Optimus struct is consistent with what was used to encode n.

 ```go
 func (this Optimus) Prime() uint64